github/docs/content/copilot/copilot-business/about-github-copilot-business.md

 {% data variables.product.prodname_copilot_business_short %} subscriptions are billed monthly, based on the number of {% data variables.product.prodname_copilot %} seats assigned to users within your organization{% ifversion ghec %} or enterprise{% endif %}.
 For more information, see "[AUTOTITLE](/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot#pricing-for-github-copilot-business)."

-## Requesting or granting access to {% data variables.product.prodname_copilot_for_business %}
+## Requesting or granting access to {% data variables.product.prodname_copilot_short %}

-Organization members can request access to {% data variables.product.prodname_copilot_for_business %} from their organization's owners.
+Organization members can request access to {% data variables.product.prodname_copilot %} from their organization's owners.

 ### Submitting a request for {% data variables.product.prodname_copilot_for_business %}